Elect Katherine Watt to State College Borough Council:

 General Campaign Information

-- 2019 Katherine Watt for Borough Council Campaign Info (PDF)
+- 2019 Katherine Watt for Borough Council – Campaign Info (2 pp, includes bio)

-If elected by write-in voters, I will work and vote to:
+If elected to Borough Council, I will work and vote to:

 - Increase local sovereignty and reduce the preemptive power of the state and federal governments to block local efforts to improve local quality of life.